adamimos/causal-networks/experiments/results/README.md

 # Experiment data

-This folder contains recorder data from the experiments
+This folder contains recorded data from the experiments